SuB1X-Coin/documentation/guides/mn_setup_hot_cold_wallet.md

 externalip=<ip_address_here>:9020
 masternodeaddr=<ip_address_here>:9020
 ```
-You can right click in SHH (putty) to paste all of the above
+You can right click in SSH (putty) to paste all of the above

 Exit the editor by CTRL+X and hit Y + ENTER to commit your changes.

-This is a real example, based on the `genkey` obtained in the Cold(Part 1) wallet section:
+This is a real example:
 ```
 rpcuser=rupxuser
 rpcpassword=someSUPERsecurePASSWORD3746375620